-- Contact the Y whenever your child will be absent from a scheduled day.
-Email us at absences@whatcomymca.org and be sure to include your child's full name, site and clarify the date of absence.
+- Contact the Y whenever your child is absent from a scheduled day.
+Email us at absences@whatcomymca.orq and be sure to include your child's full name, site and the date of the absence.
 Or you can call us at 360-255-0585.
 Please call before 11:00 am. - 2.
 Take a moment to chat with the Y staff at your site as often as possible at drop off or pick up. - 3.
 Complete and return any surveys when received. - 4.
 Please note that continual lack of communication from parents can result in termination of care if the result involves the safety of your child or financial issues. - 5.
 We use Class Dojo to aid in communication with families.
 This helps inform you of your child's weekly activities and is particularly helpful during times of extreme weather.

-Parents may contact the Administrative program staff Monday through Friday from 9am-5pm at the BASE Office at (360) 255-0585.
+Parents may contact the BASE Administrative staff Monday through Friday from 9am-5pm at (360) 255-0585.
 In the event of an emergency, the Y Welcome Desk, in addition to the site staff have the ability to reach us via cell phone.